 Germany is home to a number of castles that were originally built during the medieval period.
 Many of these were constructed on the site of fortifications dating back to Roman times.

 The German castles built in the medieval period underwent significant renovations and changes over time, especially in the post-Reformation period.

-As a result of these changes the original architecture of very few medieval-era castles in Germany is extant today while most have become more modern in their outlook thanks to the changes made mostly in 17th to 19th centuries.
+As a result of these changes, the original architecture of very few medieval-era castles in Germany is extant today while most have become more modern in their outlook thanks to the changes made mostly in the 17th to 19th centuries.